-SOWK 241 Introduction to Social Work

-Studies the history of social welfare in America, major current social welfare programs, the profession of social work, social service settings and the social work methods of casework, group work and community organizing.
+SOWK 241Introduction to Social Work3 crStudies the history of social welfare in America, majorcurrent social welfare programs, the profession of socialwork, social service settings and the social work methodsof casework, group work and community organization.Prerequisite: SOCI 100

-SOWK 340 Inequality and Social Policy
+SOWK 340 Inequality and Social Policy 3 cr

-Examines social welfare policies and programs from the New Deal to the present analyzing their economic, cultural, historic, and political roots.
-Emphasis on selected issues such as poverty and inequality, health care, abuse and neglect, day care, and parental leave.
+Examines social welfare policies and programs from the New Deal to the present analyzing their economic, cultural, historic and political roots.
+Emphasis on selected issues such as poverty and inequality, health care, abuse and neglect, day care and parental leave.
 Examines social welfare policies as expressions of American values and political processes and compares American programs to those of other industrialized countries.
 Special attention paid to the experience of social program recipients.
 Course attributes: C&FS, SOCJ, WMST.